 Get your free ticket here!

 In past years, the Symposium sponsors have provided arrangements for refreshments and Friday's lunch.
-Due to current unusual circumstances, we are still working through details to make available as much of that as possible.
+We are still working through details to make available as much of that as possible.
 We'll be keeping you informed about these arrangements.
-Please register for the appropriate ticket as it applies to your attendance (in-person or remote).
+Please register for the appropriate ticket as it applies to your attendance (in-person or remote)

 Where: Williamson County Annex, 100 Wilco Way, Georgetown, Texas; virtually - log-in/join instructions to be posted here ahead of the event.